ramanujprasad/MultiSlideHolderFramework/README.md

 ## Multi slide holder framework:

 This is a responsive framework based on carousel.
-It has currently 2 template.
+It has currently 2 templates.

-Below example is an based on session-based authentication

 ## Perquisites: